scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 - Ability to incorporate measurement errors, which can be provided for each data point of each time series (if applicable).

-- Support for multi-channel data, for which features are computed separately for each dimension of the input data.
+- Support for multi-channel data, in which case features are computed separately for each dimension of the input data.

 Example features
 ----------------